 You Can Shop Like a Cash Buyer

 When you walk in the door armed with a preapproval, you have the upper hand because you can shop just like a cash buyer.
-You’ll have more power to negotiate because you'll know your absolute maximum price, and you'll be able to negotiate price and not payments.
+You’ll have more power to negotiate because you’ll know your absolute maximum price and you’ll be able to negotiate price and not payments.
 That can save you some serious money.
 How?
-Because if you try to pick a monthly payment, you could end up with longer terms (pay-back period) at a higher interest rate, which means you could end up spending more for the car in the end.
+Because if you try to pick a monthly payment, you could end up with longer terms (a longer pay-back period) at a higher interest rate, which means you could end up spending more for the car in the end.

 You May Get a Lower Rate

-Getting preapproved from a trusted financial institution will not only will tell you how much you can spend, but it also might provide you a lower interest rate than what a dealer can offer.
-And, the lower the interest, the less you’ll pay overall.
+Getting preapproved from a trusted financial institution will not only tell you how much you can spend, but it also might provide you a lower interest rate than what a dealer can offer.
+The lower the interest rate, the less you’ll pay overall.

 When you find a car you like, most dealers will offer you financing.
 With a preapproval, you’ll know right away if the rate and terms they’re offering are good for you.
 You won’t be forced to use their lender and take their deal if you don’t want to because you’ll have already have financing lined up.